 - How probation organisations compare in different areas of performance: leadership, case assessment, court reports, unpaid work etc.

-The league table benefits from the robust new scoring methodology adopted by Her Majesty’s Inspection of Probation earlier this year.
-The new system involves inspecting a single organisation (either a CRC or an NPS division) and giving that organisation one of four overall ratings: outstanding; good; requires improvement or poor.
+The league table benefits from the robust new scoring methodology adopted by Her Majesty’s Inspection of Probation which involves inspecting a single organisation (either a CRC or an NPS division) and giving that organisation one of four overall ratings: outstanding; good; requires improvement or poor.

 Inspectors give individual ratings for ten different domains set out in detail in the infographic below but covering three main headings: